uts-ios-dev/BubblePop/docs/Project 2 Description.md

 ## Queries

 If you have a question, please contact the instructor as soon as possible.

-Please do not send email in HTML format or with attachments.
-They will not be read or opened.
-Only emails sent in plain text format will be read.
-Emails without subject lines will be automatically deleted by the junk mail filters I have in place.
+It is easier to answer queries about [specific code](http://sscce.org/).
+Please upload your code to the GitHub Classroom repository so that I can read it instead of guessing what it might be.

 If the answer to your questions can be found directly in any of the following: